cchildress/beegfs_ansible/README.md

-# BeeG FS Ansible
+# BeeGFS Ansible
-These playbooks set up a BeeG FS cluster on Debian based Linux nodes.
+These playbooks set up a BeeGFS cluster on Debian based Linux nodes.
 It has been tested on Ubuntu 16.04.

 ## Setup